amritlamsal123/developer_associate/README.md

   * For objects larger than 100MB, use Multipart upload
 #### Default limit in S3 bucket
   * Account(NOT Region) can have a maximum of 100 buckets.
 BUt you can increase the limit by contacting AWS.
+#### if you receive s3 API: 403 forbidden
+  * AccessDenied
+#### HTTP 404
+  * NoSuchBucket
+  * NoSuchKey
+  * NoSuchLifecycleConfiguration
+  * NoSuchUpload
+  * NoSuchVersion
+#### Note: S3 bucket ownership is not transferrable.
+The resourse owner can optionally grant access permissions to others by writing an access policy.
+#### Note: S3 coupled with Route53 Alias record supports buckets like mydomain.com, example.mydomain.com, and www.mydomain.com.
 # EC2
 #### If software-based load tester's traffic is hitting only the instance in one AZ among 2 AZ.
   * Force the software-based load tester to re-resolve DNS before every request
   * Use a third party load-testing service to send requests from globally distributed clients
 #### DescribeImages
   * find out AMIs that are available for you to use in given region.
+#### Which API call would you use to attach an EBS volume to an EC2 instance?
+  * AttachVolume
+# IAM
+#### Identity Providers and Federation
+  * If you already manage user identities outside of AWS, you can use IAM identity providers instead of creating IAM users in your AWS account
+  * To use an IdP, you create an IAM identity provider entity to establish a trust relationship between your AWS account and the IdP.
+IAM supports IdPs that are compatible with OpenID Connect (OIDC) or SAML 2.0 (Security Assertion Markup Language 2.0).